-Here we report a sampling of research studies and medical news that provide clues to better understanding GI disorders.
+Here is a sampling of research and medical news that provide clues to better understanding GI disorders.
 Each new advance adds a small piece to the puzzle, making the big picture clearer.

 To learn more about medical research, go to our webpage at Research.

 - FDA Encourages Manufacturers to Clearly Declare All Uses of Sesame in Ingredient List on Food Labels